microsoftgraph/msgraph-training-optimize-data-usage/README.md

 1. [Retrieve and control information returned from Microsoft Graph](./demos/01-retrieve-control-data)
 1. [Expand related entities & search content in Microsoft Graph](./demos/02-expand-related-enties-search)
 1. [Reduce traffic with batched requests](./demos/03-reduce-traffic-batch)

+## Watch the module

+This module has been recorded and is available in the Office Development YouTube channel: [Optimize data usage when using Microsoft Graph with query parameters](https://youtu.be/8cIPfpRvCJ8)

 ## Contributors